Healthy Cooking on a Budget

 Very low food security includes: Reports of multiple indications of disrupted eating patterns and reduced food intake.

 The people who experience food insecurity tend to be retired on a fixed income, disabled, unemployed or part of the working poor.
 To help out, the federal government created a program that was commonly referred to as food stamps.
 Today it's known as the federal Supplemental Nutrition Assistance Program or (SNAP).

 In 2012 over 54 million people made so little money, that they were eligible for SNAP benefits.
 There's just one problem.
 For those that qualify, in 2014 the average daily SNAP benefit was just $4 per day.
 Now I want you to think about that for a minute.
-Picture yourself walking into a supermarket and figuring out what you can buy for $4, that will feed you for three meals.
+Picture yourself walking into a supermarket and figuring out what you can buy for $4, which will feed you for three meals.

 Never mind trying to put something together that's nutritionally sound, good tasting or convenient.
 We tell everyone they should eat healthy, but the easiest choices available are just the opposite.

-Fast food restaurants have "Dollar Menu's" that are extremely cheap, but they primarily feature calorie dense, high fat and high sodium options.
+Fast food restaurants have "Dollar Menu's" that are extremely cheap, but they primarily feature calorie-dense, high fat and high sodium options.
 Upscale markets and restaurants feature the fresh fruit and veggies we want people to eat, but they're too expensive for the working poor.

 Here's what you can do.